Faculty Spotlight: Cecilia Aldarondo

 And then not to mention, on top of everything you have going on with your film, there's the additional challenge of having to adjust to an entirely new environment here at Skidmore.
 How are you settling in?

 I'm definitely settling in (laughs).
 You know, it's a lot.
 Part of this is that it's my first time teaching in a small liberal arts setting.
 I have taught at a small arts school, but that was a different kind of climate.
 The experience of getting to know Skidmore students, because they have their particular needs and personalities, is great.
 I mean everyone's different of course, but there are certain consistencies of culture on campus, so that's a big part of the adjustment, learning that students here are different from the students I'm used to teaching in a lot of ways.

-The Media and Film Studies program is still on the rise, but you've made your home in the English department.
-How are you staying connected to both the English and the M&F Studies spheres?
+The Media and Film Studies Program is still on the rise, but you've made your home in the English Department.
+How are you staying connected to both the English and the media and film studies spheres?